Hesam-Eskandari/tech-school/csharp/01-basic.md

 - Array is a non-primitive type
 - An array is a data structure to store a collection of values of the same type
 - Arrays have fixed size.
 You need to specify the size in declaration, and it cannot be changed.
 - You need to allocate memory for arrays when declaring them.
-Use new operator for it.
+Use `new` operator for it.
-- Arrays are objects of the Array class.
-Array is a generic class.
+- Arrays are objects of the `Array` class. `Array` is a generic class.
 - Example: `int[] numbers = new int[3];`
 - Example: `var names = new string[2] {“John”, “Jane”};`
 - Example: `var names = new string[] {“John”, “Jane”}; // still the size is fixed.
 It’s implicit`
 - Use object initialization syntax if you know the values of entities in the array:

     `int[] numbers = new int[3] {1, 2, 3};`
-- Use square brackets to read and write to an entity of an array by index
+- Use square brackets to read from and write to an entity of an array by index
 - Indexes start from 0
 - Read example: `int firstNum = numbers[0];`
 - Write example: `number[0] = 4;`